beginning of content

 4-minute read

-Your conductive hearing loss should improve so you will usually not need to wear a hearing aid.
+Your conductive hearing loss should get better so you should not need a hearing aid.

-A normal hearing aid or sometimes a special bone-anchored hearing aid can often help you to hear better.
+A normal hearing aid or a bone-anchored hearing aid can often help you hear better.

-The operation is usually performed under a general anaesthetic but a local anaesthetic can be used.
+The procedure is usually performed under a general anaesthetic but a local anaesthetic can be used.

-Your surgeon will perform the operation either through a small cut in front of your ear or through a cut around your ear canal inside your ear.
+Your surgeon will perform the procedure either through a small cut in front of your ear or through a cut around your ear canal inside your ear.

 Your surgeon will remove the top part of the stapes bone, leaving the base or footplate that connects to your inner ear.
 They will use a drill or laser to make a small hole in the base and then fit the implant, connecting it to the incus.